May 18, 2023

 • Has a physical street address in the state (no PO boxes or virtual addresses)

-• Is authorized to conduct business in New York (for third-party companies)
+• Is authorized to conduct business in New York (for professional registered agent services)

 • Is always available to receive documents in person during regular business hours

 You can also be your own registered agent as long as you meet the requirements mentioned.
-But it's still generally better to assign the role to someone else.
+But it's still generally better to assign the role to someone else or use a registered agent service.

 Registered agents act as a company's main point of contact.
 They receive legal documents (like lawsuits, tax notices, and compliance reminders) on your behalf.
 With their help, you can focus on running your business without worrying about missing important documents as they come in.